djkeu/snooker_scores/readme.md

 - FixMe: The filename differs from the name of the program: snooker.py vs snooker_scores.py\
 For practical purposes this will remain the case for the time being.

+- FixMe: display_game_state:
-- ToDo: display_game_state: change prints when entering colored_balls_phase
+    - change prints when entering colored_balls_phase
+    - call of display_next_ball

 - ToDo: GUI
 - ToDo: add more info to readme.md